KunalDuran/KunalDuran/README.md

-### Alright, This is me, Kunal Duran [website]
+### Alright, This is me, Kunal Duran

 ## Python Programmer

 - I Use Python to Automate Stuff
-- Deep Learning and Machine Learning Practitioner
+- Build Fast APIs and Scalable Backend with Golang
 - Always looking to contribute to Open Source
-- Create APIs with Flask [Check this][website]
+- Create APIs with Flask for Machine Learning Models
-- Trying to integrate Machine Learning with Cricket

 ### Connect with me: